rberenguel/nt/README.md

 # NT (New Tab)

 A highly customizable New Tab page extension for Chrome, built with vanilla JavaScript.
 Designed for easy tweaking by editing local configuration files and code, allowing for a personalized dashboard experience.
-This is the author's daily driver new tab page.
+This is my daily driver new tab page at work and home.

 - [NT (New Tab)](#nt-new-tab)
 	- [Overview](#overview)